 Now, let’s talk about bearish hidden divergence.

-When the price goes lower, but an oscillator’s like, “I’m going higher!”, that’s when you’ve got bearish hidden divergence.
-The bears decide to cash in, causing a wee pullback, and then the bulls get a bit of control.
+When price makes a lower low, but an oscillator’s prints a higher high, that’s when you’ve got bearish hidden divergence.
+The bears decide to take profits, causing a small pullback, and then the bulls take control for a short time.

 But, surprise!

-The bears come back to keep the downtrend party going.
+The bears come back to keep the downtrend going.

 A quick example…

-In the image above, during a downtrend, the price is all sneaky and makes a new lower high, while the RSI’s like, “I’m gonna go for a new higher high!”
-That’s some bearish hidden divergence for ya.
+In the image above, during a downtrend, price makes a new lower high, while the RSI shows a new higher high.
+That indicates bearish hidden divergence.

 So, what’s the hidden divergence all about?